Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/StickButton2D-b1.md

 The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.

+### Environment Group Description
+A 2D environment where the goal is to touch all buttons, possibly by using a stick for buttons that are out of the robot's direct reach.
+In this environment, there are always obstructions.
+The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/StickButton2D-b1.gif)